 Hello!
-My name is Amy Broussard RN,BSN.
+My name is Britni Hidalgo.
 I am excited to meet and provide care for your children.
 As the school nurse at Groves Elementary, I provide first aid and emergency care to staff and students.
-I also administer medications to students and staff, keep health records for all students, maintain student immunization records, conduct vision and hearing screenings, provide health and hygiene education, and work with the the principle, teachers and councilor to ensure students will be capable, curious, and confident learners.
+I also administer medications to students and staff, keep health records for all students, maintain student immunization records, conduct vision and hearing screenings, provide health and hygiene education, and work with the the principal, teachers and counselor to ensure students will be capable, curious, and confident learners.

 Please feel free to contact me at any time (409) 962-1531 ext 6104